-All in all, the Metaverse offers enhanced immersion and interactivity, leading to more engaging customer experiences (Hennig-Thurau et al, 2023).
+All in all, the metaverse offers enhanced immersion and interactivity, leading to more engaging customer experiences (Hennig-Thurau et al., 2023).
 The blurring of lines between virtual and physical realities creates new opportunities and challenges in branding, customer engagement, and sales strategies.
-It introduces novel forms of value exchange, such as digital currencies and NFTs, leading to new business models and revenue streams.
+It introduces novel forms of value exchange, such as digital currencies and non-fungible tokens (NFTs), leading to new business models and revenue streams.

 Artificial Intelligence in Social Media Business Models